gvSIGAssociation/gvnix/addon-cxf/docs/td-contract-first-from-java.rst

 Requirements
 ============

-* Generate local services, withour web service support (Spring @Service).
+* Allow the generation of local services, withour web service support (Spring @Service).

 * Generate web service clients and servers easily.

 * Web service servers creation without write wsdl and xsd.
-  Contract first model, but contract (wsdl+xsd) generated from Java with a DSL language (Java Annotations).
+  Use contract first model, but generate contract (wsdl + xsd) from Java with a DSL language as Java Annotations.

-  A change in the source code should not affect the generated service contract (wsdl+xsd).
+  A change in the source code should not affect the generated service contract (wsdl + xsd).
-  If a code change makes their relationship inconsistent with the information defined in the annotations of the service, would be important to generate a compilation error.
+  If a code change makes inconsistent the relationship with the service annotations, would be required to generate a compilation or startup error.

-* Support web services clients generation compatible with JAX-RPC web service servers.
+* Support web services clients generation compatible with JAX-RPC web service servers standar.

-* Web services clients and servers generation compatible with FUSE ESB / Servicemix.
+* Web services clients and servers generation would be executable on FUSE ESB / Servicemix environments.

-* Allow web service servers generation from service layer o entity layer.
+* Allow web service servers generation on the service layer o entity layer of Roo.

-  Not use interfaces related to the implementation on service layer and entitity layer.
+* Not use interfaces related to the implementation on service layer and entitity layer web service servers generation.

 * Web service framework installation will be automatic when client or server generation is required.

-* Utilizar en los servidores generados SOAP binding document/literal frente a RPC, ya que RPC está obsoleto.
+* Using SOAP binding document / literal versus RPC / encoded servers generated, because RPC is obsolete by WS-I Basic Profile.

 Additionally, There are some limitations on wsdl generation from Java.
-The addon requirements are solve or avoid this limitations too.
+Another requirements are to solve or avoid this limitations too.

 Limitations
 -----------